fal-ai/dbt-fal/README.md

 fal allows you to run python scripts directly from your [dbt](https://www.getdbt.com/) project.

 With fal, you can:
-- Send Slack notifications upon model success or failure.
+- Send Slack notifications upon dbt model success or failure.
 - Download dbt models into a Python context with a familiar syntax: `ref('my_dbt_model')`
 - Use python libraries such as `sklearn` or `prophet` to build more complex pipelines downstream of dbt models.

 and more...

 Check out [Getting Started](#getting-started) to get a quick start or play with [in-depth examples](#next-steps) to see how fal can help you get more done with dbt.

 # Getting Started